 If you are trying to minimize the amount of work to be done in the yard, make sure to do a little research on the plants you are planning to buy to see what their maintenance requirements are.

 Just like the sun, the level of moisture required differs between plants.

 While you can water a garden to add moisture where it is lacking, the opposite is not true.
 If you have soggy spots (like under the down spout), a lot of plants will not be happy there because the soil is too wet.
-Be sure to pick plants that grow in wet areas, like this Louisiana Iris.
+In those areas, be sure to choose your plants carefully so they will be happy, like this Louisiana Iris.